R-ValuE: Promoting R-Valuation of Second-hand Use

 The main outputs of the ACCESS project are as follows:

-• Integrating Sustainable Practices in School: This outcome involves the creation of a flexible and adaptable curriculum that can be used in different countries and contexts, and which outlines what constitutes principled practice in the teaching of a broad range of sustainability development topics in the context of schools.
+- Integrating Sustainable Practices in Schools Teachers' Handbook: This outcome involves the creation of a flexible and adaptable curriculum that can be used in different countries and contexts, and which outlines what constitutes principled practice in the teaching of a broad range of sustainability development topics in the context of schools.

-Project outputs will be available to the public as open source in November 2024.
+All Project outputs are now available to the public as open source on the R-ValuE website.

 CONTACT US